Skip to main content

 The master's programme in Embedded Systems provides a thorough understanding of Embedded Systems and specialisation in a specific area covering theoretical and practical aspects of embedded systems development.
 Students gain engineering skills and learn integration of software and hardware, system design, integration, verification and management.
 Graduates have the expertise to harness the possibilities for innovation in the growing area of embedded systems.

-Application deadlines for studies starting 2024
+Application deadlines for studies starting August 2026

-16 October (2023): Application opens
+16 October (2025): Application opens

 15 January: Last day to apply

-1 February: Submit documents and, if required, pay application fee
+2 February: Submit documents and, if required, pay application fee

-21 March: Admission results announced
+26 March: Admission results announced

 Next application round

-Application for studies starting next year opens in October.
+Application for next year opens in October.
 Subscribe to our newsletter and we'll remind you when it opens.

 Subscribe

 Embedded systems are the most common form of computer systems, utilising around 98% of all manufactured processors for their applications, from sewing machines and cars to satellites and power plants.
-The common denominator for these systems is high-level demands on functionality and reliability—the master's programme in Embedded Systems fosters highly competitive graduates in this critical field.
+The common denominator for these systems is high-level demands on functionality and reliability.
+The master's programme in Embedded Systems fosters highly competitive graduates in this critical field.

-The programme offers three tracks:
+The programme offers two tracks:

 Courses in the programme

-Francesco from Italy
+Davide from Italy

 The enormous price and performance developments of electronics, coupled with their flexibility and programmability, create considerable opportunities for innovation.
 At the same time, the industry is experiencing problems with sustaining competence in the area and facing significant challenges in managing the integration of software and hardware.